Bedford Assault Lawyer

 Offensive contact assault refers to touching someone else in an offensive manner, either intentionally or knowingly, and without the other person’s consent.
 Even a very brief touch, such as a shove, qualifies, but the touch can also be much longer, such as grabbing someone else’s arm.
 Generally, the manner of the touch and how severe it is dictates whether the action crosses the line into the arena of offensive or assaultive.

-The bottom line is that it doesn’t take much for an assault charge to be levied – especially in the heat of the moment – but the consequences of being charged can have lasting repercussions.
+The bottom line is that it doesn’t take much to receive an assault charge – especially in the heat of the moment – but the consequences of being charged can have lasting repercussions.
 Working with an accomplished assault attorney is always to your advantage.

 Assault Charges and Corresponding Penalties